nfuhs/get-started-elm/part-one.md

 Answer with yes and proceed by creating an elm.json file.

-Now move on and create inside the client folder the file Main.elm:
+Now move on and create inside the elm-app folder the file Main.elm:

 ``` touch Main.elm ```